tmoens/zfm-documentation/README.md

-# Zebrafish Facility Manager Documentation
+# Tennis Canada Rankings and Stats Admin Documantation

 The deployment documentation is written in markdown.
 You use [MkDocs](https://mkdocs.org) to build a static doc